gvwilson/thirdbit/src/fiction/cloudherd/index.md

 the snow fell so thick and so fast that people had to string ropes between the houses to find their way.
 And in the summer,
-when nimbus clouds that had stayed in the north to give birth flew south to rejoin their herds, the sky could darken in the time it took to sing a nursery rhyme.
+when nimbus clouds that had stayed bowwards to give birth flew sternwards to rejoin their herds, the sky could darken in the time it took to sing a nursery rhyme.
 When that happened,
 the villagers knew it was time to tie their shutters closed and get the goofs into their pens,